-- There are lots of places to get a good view of Paris: Of course there is the Eiffel Tower, but there are also several other places that might even have a better view.
+- There are lots of places to get a good view of Paris: Of course there is the Eiffel Tower, which is on everyone’s Paris Bucket list, but there are also several other places that might even have a better view.
 You can take the funicular up to Sacre-Coeur in Montmartre (or walk up the stairs like we did).
 If that is not high enough, you can climb 400 more steps up to the top of the dome.
 You can also climb the stairs to the top of Notre Dame and the Arc de Triomphe.
 Galeries Lafayette also has a wonderful view from the top floor café.
 You need to make sure at least one of these is on your list of things to do in Paris.

 - Not many places have free wi-fi: Our twitter and instagram followers may have noticed decreased activity.
 This was mainly due to the lack of free wi-fi that I was able to find.
 Of course, there were Starbucks that had free wi-fi, but I really did not want to spend my time in Paris there.
 Most museums and brasseries that we went to did not have free wi-fi.
 And those that did were usually poor quality.